 When it comes to actual return numbers, ignoring fees, studies show that there is no consensus that they historically underperform when compared to other funds.
 Certain industries may be represented less in a sustainable portfolio, like oil and gas, which can and almost certainly will cause the sustainable options to differ in returns from the rest of the market.

 However, whether that is generally a positive or negative impact on returns is not conclusive.
 Many of these sustainable options perform better historically.
 Maybe that’s because companies focusing on these initiatives tend to be more progressive, adaptable, and agile in a rapidly changing world.
 It even could be a result of the recent hype this type of investing has received.
 It could just be pure luck.

 So, what should I do?

 Investing with a sustainable goal is not for everyone, but it is one of the simplest ways an investor can move the needle on climate change, social issues, and better corporate governance.

 Returns will vary when compared to standard portfolios because of the exclusion or underrepresentation of many industries and stocks.
 If this is something you are passionate about, however, you may want to look at available options in your retirement accounts, for example.

 You could also ask your investment adviser what options they have for sustainable investing.
-Your money has power, and in the world of investing, it gives you a voice to choose who to support.
-How you invest could very well change the actions and directions of major corporations and at the same time provide you peace of mind that your dollars are aligned with your own values.
+Your money has power, and in the world of investing, it gives you a voice to choose whom to support.
+How you invest could very well change the actions and directions of major corporations, and, at the same time, provide you peace of mind that your dollars are aligned with your own values.